 \subsection{Wang tiles and the \texorpdfstring{$\forall\exists\forall$}{AEA} problem}

-Wang tiles were introduced by Wang \cite{wangpatternrecoII} in 1961 to study the decidability of the $\forall\exists\forall$ fragment of first order logic.
-Wang showed in this article how to build, starting from a $\forall\exists\forall$ formula $\phi$, a set of tiles $\tau$ and a subset $\tau'\subseteq \tau$ so that there exists a tiling by $\tau$ of the upper quadrant with tiles in the first row in $\tau'$ iff $\phi$ is satisfiable.
-If this particular tiling problem was decidable, this would imply that the satisfiability of $\forall\exists\forall$ formulas was decidable.
+Wang tiles were introduced by Wang in 1961~\cite{wangpatternrecoII}, to study the decidability of the $\forall\exists\forall$ fragment of first order logic.
+In his article, Wang showed how to build a tileset $\tau$ and a subset $\tau'\subseteq \tau$ so that there exists a tiling by $\tau$ of the upper quadrant, with tiles in the first row in $\tau'$ if and only if $\phi$ is satisfiable.
+He builds this tileset starting from a $\forall\exists\forall$ formula $\phi$.
+In his development, the decidability of this particular tiling problem would imply that the satisfiability of $\forall\exists\forall$ formulas was decidable.

-Wang asked more generally in this article whether the more general tiling problem (with no particular tiles in the first row) is decidable and gave the \emph{fundamental conjecture}: Every tileset either admits a periodic tiling or does not tile.
+More generally, Wang asked whether the more general tiling problem (with no particular tiles in the first row) is decidable.
+He posed the \emph{fundamental conjecture}: every tileset either admits a periodic tiling or it does not tile.

-Regardless of the status of this particular conjecture, Kahr, Moore and Wang \cite{KahrMooreWang} proved the next year that the $\forall\exists\forall $ problem is indeed undecidable by reducing to another tiling problem: now we fix a subset $\tau'$ of tiles so that every tile on the diagonal of the first quadrant is in $\tau'$.
-This proof was later simplified by Hermes \cite{Hermes,Hermes2}.
-From the point of view of first order logic, the problem is thus solved.
-Formally speaking, the tiling problem with a constraint diagonal is reduced to a formula of the form $\forall x \exists y \forall z \phi(x,y,z)$ where $\phi$ contains a binary predicate $P$ and some occurences of the subformula $P(x,x)$ (to code the diagonal constraint).
+The following year, without having proven the conjecture above, Kahr, Moore and Wang~\cite{KahrMooreWang} proved that the $\forall\exists\forall $ problem is indeed undecidable.
+They did so by reducing it to another tiling problem: we fix a subset $\tau'$ of tiles so that every tile on the diagonal of the first quadrant is in $\tau'$.
+This proof was later simplified by Hermes~\cite{Hermes,Hermes2}.
+From the point of view of first order logic, the problem is therefore solved.
+Formally speaking, the tiling problem with this diagonal constraint is reduced to a formula of the form $\forall x \exists y \forall z \phi(x,y,z)$ where $\phi$ contains a binary predicate $P$ and occurrences of the subformula $P(x,x)$, which code the diagonal constraint.
 If we look at $\forall \exists\forall$ formulas that do not contain the subformula $P(x,x)$ and $P(z,z)$, the decidability of this particular fragment remained open.

-A few years later, Berger proved however \cite{BergerPhD} that the domino problem is undecidable, and that an aperiodic tileset existed.
-This implies in particular that the particular fragment of $\forall x\exists y\forall z$ where the only occurences of the binary predicates $P$ are of the form $P(x,z), P(y,z), P(z,y), P(z,x)$ was undecidable.
+However, Berger proved a few years later~\cite{BergerPhD} both that the domino problem is undecidable, and that an aperiodic tileset exists.
+This implies that the fragment of $\forall x\exists y\forall z$ where the only occurrence of the binary predicates $P$ are of the form $P(x,z), P(y,z), P(z,y), P(z,x)$ is undecidable.